-Purple Heart Medal
+Full Size Purple Heart Medal (PH)

-Service: All Services (Originally Army Only)
+Service: All Services

-Instituted: 1932; The Purple Heart is retroactive to 5 April 1917; however, awards for qualifying prior to that date have been made
+Instituted: 1932.
+The Purple Heart is retroactive to 5 April 1917; however, awards for qualifying prior to that date have been made.

-Criteria: Awarded to any member of the Armed Forces of the United States or to any civilian national of the United States who, while serving under competent authority in any capacity with one of the U.S. Armed Forces, since 5 April 1917 has been wounded, killed, or who has died or may die of wounds received from an opposing enemy force while in armed combat or as a result of an act of international terrorism or being a Prisoner of War
+Criteria: Awarded to any member of the Armed Forces of the United States or to any civilian national of the United States who, while serving under competent authority in any capacity with one of the U.S. Armed Forces, since 5 April 1917 has been wounded, killed, or who has died or may die of wounds received from an opposing enemy force while in armed combat or as a result of an act of international terrorism or being a Prisoner of War.

-Devices: Army/Air Force: Bronze, Silver Oak Leaf Cluster; Navy/ Marine Corps/Coast Guard: Gold, Silver Star
+Devices: Army/Air Force: Bronze, Silver Oak Leaf Cluster; Navy/ Marine Corps/Coast Guard: Gold, Silver Star.

-Currently, it is awarded for wounds received while serving in any capacity with one of the U.S. Armed Forces after April 5, 1917; it may be awarded to civilians as well as military personnel.
+Currently, it is awarded for wounds received while serving in any capacity with one of the U.S. Armed Forces after April 5, 1917.
+It may be awarded to civilians as well as military personnel.
 The wounds may have been received while in combat against an enemy, while a member of a peacekeeping force, while a Prisoner of War, as a result of a terrorist attack or as a result of a friendly fire incident in hostile territory.